mkaz/tasks/readme.md

 # Tasks

-A simple command-line tool for your task list.
+A simple task management tool with an interactive kanban board and command-line interface.

 ## Data Storage